slafs/cookiecutter-django/README.rst

 What I want to change in this fork
 -----------------------------------

-* upgrade to Django 1.7 and eliminate South
 * Add some initial files/dirs for testing (with pytest, flake8, coverage etc.)
 * Split into their own sublasses for cleaner grouping of relevant settings (e.g. RedisCache, EmailSettings etc.)
 * Django-compressor or similar tool